-THE NEXT NURSES' LEAGUE ANNUAL GENERAL MEETING is on Saturday 24 September 2016 at The Royal National Hotel, 38-51 Bedford Way, London WC1H 0DG.
+THE 80TH NURSES' LEAGUE ANNUAL GENERAL MEETING will be held on Saturday 30 September 2017 at The Royal National Hotel, 38-51 Bedford Way, London WC1H 0DG.

 Further details will appear here nearer the time.

 (from the address given by Imelda Charles-Edwards to the 2016 AGM)

 I will introduce myself to those who do not know me.
 I was in the October 1967 set.
 I became a Staff Nurse and later a Sister on a general surgical ward at GOS.
 I also worked as a Sister on a medical ward in Oxford.
 After training to teach I spent 4 years at UCH School of Nursing before returning to GOS as Senior Tutor for curriculum development.
 This was at the time leading up to and then introducing Project 2000.